 Our plans include a community orchard, defining the Hampton Gardens lifestyle, and adding colour to every season of the year.

 The focus is on modern family housing with a traditional feel, set around the new primary and secondary schools and thriving neighbourhood centre with its village square.

-We want wildlife and water to define this village, which by 2018 will offer a mix of housing to suit a diverse community situated between the Stanground Lode watercourse and Hampton Lakes.
+We want wildlife and water to define this village, which will offer a mix of housing, with some homes already completed, to suit a diverse community situated between the Stanground Lode watercourse and Hampton Lakes.

 Interconnecting lakes, ponds and channels will extend into the living space providing scope for features including rain gardens and water-themed play areas.

-The village will have its own brand-new primary school, a neighbourhood centre and cricket pitch.
+The village has its own cricket pitch and will soon have its own brand-new primary school and a neighbourhood centre.

 Our vision: a vibrant urban waterfront village located on the eastern shore of lively Teardrop Lake.